matt-snider/matt-snider.github.io/content/projects/vim-tagquery.md

     - CLI
 ---

-I use [VimWiki][vimwiki] a lot in my daily life as my [personal knowledge base/wiki][pkb] and journal.
-I tag my notes extensively but found the built-in tag search in Vim and VimWiki seriously lacking.
+I use [VimWiki][vimwiki] daily for my notes and journal.
+I tag my notes extensively, but found that the built-in tag search in Vim and VimWiki were too basic, supporting only searches like "find all entries with the tag `work`".
+I wanted to be able to do something like "find all entries with the tag `work` and `python` but not `flask`".
+I also was very interested in Rust at the time, so I wanted to build something using it and get to know the language better.

 <!--more-->

-It only supports simple searches like:

-> find all entries that have the tag `xyz`

-But what I wanted, was something like:

-> find all entries with the tag `work` AND `python` AND `parsing`

-So I decided to first build a CLI program in Rust, [ctags-query][ctags-query], that could parse and store [ctags files][ctags-file-format] in a way that would allow querying.
-It  was now possible to build a simple query interpreter to do exactly what I wanted:
+I decided to first build a CLI program in Rust called [ctags-query][ctags-query], that could parse tags from my notes, store them according to the [CTAGS spec][ctags-file-spec], and then query them with a simple query syntax.
+I built the parser in plain Rust without using any external libraries which was a pretty interesting aspect of this project.

 ```
 $ ctags-query 'work & python & parsing'